Bank of England's Weale: rates to rise sooner than markets think

 "In my own view, rates will also have to rise somewhat earlier than market participants currently expect," he wrote in an article published in the Observer newspaper.

-Rates have been at a record low of 0.5 percent since the financial crisis six years ago, and investors think they could stay there for another year due to low inflation, even as the economy heads for its strongest growth in nearly a decade.
+The BoE has kept rates at a record low of 0.5 percent since the financial crisis six years ago.
+Investors think rates could stay there for another year due to low inflation, even as the economy heads for its strongest growth in nearly a decade.

-The BoE raised the possibility of a further rate cut if inflation remained very weak for a prolonged period on Thursday, although the Governor Mark Carney said the bank expected to raise interest rates next, not cut them.

 Weale said he had stopped voting for a rate increase in January because a plunge in oil prices might lead to expectations of low inflation becoming built in.